VikashYadavVicky/CSS-Projects/Frontend Mentor/Css-Grid-Project/README.md

 # 📱 QR Code Component

-This is a solution to the [QR code component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/qr-code-component-iux_sIO_H).
+This is a solution to the [Css-Grid-Project](https://www.frontendmentor.io/challenges/testimonials-grid-section-Nnw6J7Un7).
 The goal is to build a clean and centered QR code card using **HTML** and **CSS** only — no JavaScript involved.

 ---